ryudokung/Project-0/_bmad-output/ui-ux-bible.md

 - **Side Monitors:** Real-time AI Narrative logs and Pilot status.

 ## 3. The Showcase Engine (The "Flex" View)
-The Hangar is the primary social space:
+The Bastion is the primary social and management space:
+- **Visual Equipment Map:** A silhouette-based interface for mapping modules to anatomical slots (HEAD, CORE, ARMS, LEGS).
 - **Dynamic Lighting:** High-fidelity shadows and reflections to make the AI-generated textures pop.
 - **Photo Mode:** A dedicated UI to take high-res snapshots of the vehicle with custom filters.
-- **Social Sharing:** One-click sharing to X (Twitter) or Discord with the vehicle's stats and rarity.
+- **Social Sharing:** One-click sharing to X (Twitter) or Discord with the vehicle's stats, CP, and rarity.

 ## 4. The Narrative Timeline: "Expedition and Encounters" UX
 The exploration interface is designed around the "Expedition and Encounters" model, focusing on the feeling of a journey unfolding in real-time:

-### 4.1 The Timeline String (The Expedition)
+### 4.1 The Timeline Tracker (The Expedition)
-- **Visual:** A glowing, data-driven line that runs across the top or side of the HUD.
+- **Visual:** A glowing, data-driven line that runs across the top of the HUD.
-- **Encounters:** As the player clicks "Advance," new nodes (Encounters) appear on the string.
+- **Nodes:** As the player clicks "Proceed," the current node is highlighted, and the next node is revealed.
 - **Color Coding:**
-    - **Red Encounters:** Combat encounters.
+    - **Pink Nodes:** Combat encounters.
-    - **Blue Encounters:** Resource/Salvage points.
+    - **Blue Nodes:** Resource/Salvage points.
-    - **White Encounters:** Narrative/Lore fragments.
+    - **White Nodes:** Standard/Narrative fragments.
-    - **Gold Encounters:** Major Anchors (Fixed plot points).
+    - **Yellow Nodes:** Outposts/Safe zones.

-### 4.2 The Visual Reveal (AI Image Display)
+### 4.2 The Visual DNA Synthesis (AI Image Display)
-- **Presentation:** The AI-generated image (based on Visual DNA) appears as a "Main Viewport" or a "Tactical Feed" in the center of the cockpit.
+- **Presentation:** The AI-generated image (based on Visual DNA) appears as a "Main Viewport" in the center of the screen.
-- **Transition:** When a new Encounter is generated, the image "glitches" or "scans" into view, emphasizing the AI-generated nature of the world.
+- **Transition:** When a new node is reached, the image "synthesizes" into view with a scanline effect.
-- **Metadata Overlay:** Small, monospaced text at the corner of the image showing the "DNA Keywords" used to generate it (e.g., `FACTION: IRON_SYNDICATE | STYLE: BRUTALIST`).
+- **Metadata Overlay:** Small, monospaced text at the corner of the image showing the "DNA Keywords" used to generate it (e.g., `VISUAL DNA SYNTHESIS: BRUTALIST | INDUSTRIAL_STEEL`).

 ### 4.3 Resource-Driven Interaction
-- **The "Advance" Button:** The primary interaction.
-It displays the O2/Fuel cost for the next step.
+- **The "Proceed" Button:** The primary interaction.
+It appears once a node is resolved (e.g., after combat or a choice).
 - **DDS Alerts:** When an item enters "Damaged" or "Critical" status, the HUD triggers visual glitches, flickering lights, and warning sirens.

 ## 5. User Journey: The "Single-Page Game Loop"